 If you don’t mind an afternoon shower, enjoy seeing baby animals, and want to save a little money, then the “green season” may suit you.
 The green season generally runs from late November through mid-April.
 It’s a wonderful time to go on safari if you’re a keen birder (and you will become one after your first safari).
 For photographers this is the best time to go on safari because there isn’t as much dust in the air, everything is a little more crisp.
 The animals are a little more photogenic too, since they’re better fed and will often have their young with them.
 But because water is plentiful and the bush is lush, you may not see quite as many animals as during the dry season.

 Note, if the rains are late, (and with global warming the rainy seasons are not as easy to predict anymore), you have to be prepared for some significant heat in November.
-If the rains are plentiful, some of the lodges/camps in Zambia and Botswana become inaccessible.
+If the rains are plentiful, some of the lodges/camps in Zambia, Zimbabwe and Botswana close, as they become inaccessible.
 If you have your heart set on a specific camp, let us know so we can make sure to plan your visit accordingly.
 Most game drives on safari are on dirt roads and they can quickly wash away in heavy rain.
 The rainy season in southern Africa coincides with warmer temperatures, so be prepared for some humidity and a few more flying insects.

-The Victoria Falls
+Victoria Falls

 Combining Your Safari With Cape Town